Revival of weak economy priority: Imran

 ISLAMABAD: Prime Minister Imran Khan on Thursday said that the nation will witness change in the first 100 days of the Pakistan Tehreek-e-Insaf (PTI) government.

-Foreign Minister Shah Mehmood Qureshi apprised the meeting of the visit of Saudi Arabia and United Arab Emirates (UAE), while Finance Minister Asad Umer also briefed the participants about the steps for the revival of the country’s economy.
+Foreign Minister Shah Mehmood Qureshi apprised the meeting about the visit of Saudi Arabia and United Arab Emirates (UAE), while Finance Minister Asad Umer also briefed the participants about the steps for the revival of country’s economy.

 ISLAMABAD: Prime Minister Imran Khan on Thursday said that the nation will witness change in the first 100 days of the Pakistan Tehreek-e-Insaf (PTI) government.

-Foreign Minister Shah Mehmood Qureshi apprised the meeting of the visit of Saudi Arabia and United Arab Emirates (UAE), while Finance Minister Asad Umer also briefed the participants about the steps for the revival of the country’s economy.
+Foreign Minister Shah Mehmood Qureshi apprised the meeting about the visit of Saudi Arabia and United Arab Emirates (UAE), while Finance Minister Asad Umer also briefed the participants about the steps for the revival of country’s economy.

 Comments